ALCooper12/cyberpunk-kanban-board/README.md

     npm install
     ```

-3. **Make a tiny change to 2 files:** Since this Task Manager is being deployed on Render, the `package.json` and `board.jsx` files need to be changed so that the Task Manager can be ran on your localhost ports 3000 and 5000 on your computer.
+3. **Make a tiny change to 2 files:** Since this app is being deployed on Render, the `package.json` and `board.jsx` files need to be changed so that the app can be ran on your localhost ports 3000 and 5000 on your computer.

     First go to line 47 within `package.json` and change the proxy value: